Affording McQuaid Jesuit

 Delinquent Tuition Policy

 It is imperative that payments are made in accordance with the tuition agreement.
 When an account becomes delinquent and alternative arrangements have not been agreed upon with the Finance Office, students will not be eligible to participate in organized school activities including, but not limited to, sports and theatre productions.
 Financial aid for the upcoming school year will not be granted until all student accounts are current.
-McQuaid is always happy to work with families who experience unforeseen financial hardship in whatever ways it can to assist in such matters; however, it is critical that they be discussed in advance of missed payments.
+McQuaid is always willing to work with families who experience unforeseen financial hardship in whatever ways it can to assist in such matters; however, it is critical that they be discussed in advance of missed payments.

 Seniors will not be allowed to start their final school year due to non-payment of a prior year’s tuition until payment arrangements have been agreed upon with the Finance Office to bring their account current.
 Senior transcripts will also not be released until all accounts are current, which may delay the college application process.